Mgodoyd/Docker-GUI-ANYDESK-VNC/README.md

 ### Image Download from Docker Hub

-If you prefer to download the pre-built image from Docker Hub, you can do so with the following command:
+If you prefer to download the pre-built image from Docker Hub, you can do so with the following link:

 ### DEBIAN-MATE
 ![Conexión VNC](./images/debian2.png)